rishi30mehta/nftproj/readme.md

 * [Node.js](https://nodejs.org)

-## Step to Follow
+## Steps to Follow

-> navigate to application directory and install dependencies run using following command in cmd `npm install`
+> since node dependences are already installed, cd to the project directory

 > to execute the code run following command in cmd in the root directly of the application `node app.js`